HL7/smart-web-messaging/input/pagecontent/smart-web-messaging.md

 | `payload`         | REQUIRED     | object | The message content as specified by the `messageType`.
 See below. |
 {:.grid}

-This message object MUST be passed to [`window.postMessage`] using a valid `targetOrigin` parameter.
-The caller MUST provide the `smart_web_messaging_origin` property to the receiver in the initial SMART launch context alongside the `access_token`.
+The caller SHALL pass this message object to [`window.postMessage`] using a valid `targetOrigin` parameter.
+The `targetOrigin` of the EHR is provided to the app during the SMART launch sequence in the launch context parameter `smart_web_messaging_origin`.
+The EHR is provided with the `targetOrigin` of the app when the app is registered with the EHR during app configuration.
 Callers SHOULD NOT use `"*"` for the `targetOrigin` parameter for [security reasons](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage#Security_concerns).

 {::comment}